 Thus, while we know of converts to Judaism, it was not a large widespread movement and certainly not sanctioned by Jewish leaders.
 In fact, the opposite has tended to be the case.
 There is much Jewish material which suggests that Jews "oppose" proselytizing.
 Before modern times, it would be exceedingly difficult for Jewish leaders in Christian and Moslem countries to advocate missionizing to the host society.
 This is still the case in Moslem countries.

-Today, however, Jews in the U.S. find themselves in a society where free market reigns supreme.
-This includes the free market of spiritual ideas, as can be seen by the explosion of interest in the New Age Spirituality Movement.
-Recently, there has been a quiet but significant emergence of outreach by Jewish movements.
-This outreach has been focused on those about to be interfaith couples, but is open to all.
-The idea being that Judaism has something unique and spiritually satisfying.
-Perhaps in cases where non-Jewish partners or others are non practicing of their religion, they might find fulfillment in Judaism.
+Today, however, Jews in North America find themselves in a society where free market reigns supreme.
+This includes the free market of spiritual ideas.
+In recent decades, there has been a quiet but significant emergence of outreach by Jewish movements.
+This outreach has often centered on partners in interfaith relationships, but has been open to all.
+Many people from all backgrounds have discovered that Judaism has something unique and spiritually satisfying to offer them, and some choose to become Jewish through conversion.